Today's Articles

 Mary Eugenia Charles, a Black politician, was born on this date in 1919.

 She was a granddaughter of former slaves and one of five children of John Baptiste and Josephine Delauney from Pointe Michel, Dominica.
 Her father was the founder of the Penney Bank.
-Her three brothers were doctors, and her sister is a nun.
-Charles attended Catholic schools in Dominica and Grenada, then, from 1942 to 1946, she went to the University College of the University of Toronto and received a B.A. in law.
+Her three brothers were doctors, and her sister was a nun.
+Charles attended Catholic schools in Dominica and Grenada, and from 1942 to 1946, she went to the University College of the University of Toronto and received a B.A. in law.
 She continued her law studies at the London School of Economics and Political Science.

 Two years later, Charles became prime minister of Dominica.
 She immediately began programs of economic reform to end government corruption.
 In 1983, Charles encouraged the U.S. invasion of Grenada to prevent Cuban infiltration of that island.
 Two years later, she won a second five-year term and became minister of foreign affairs, finance, economic affairs, and defense.
 In 1990, she won her third term as prime minister.
 Her primary concern was to improve the lives of the citizens.
 She encouraged tourism to a small degree but was determined to preserve the island's ecology and national identity.